Bhavyasri666/FUTURE_DS_01/README.md

 Identified underperforming segments
 Observed the impact of discounts on sales
 Provided recommendations based on data findings
-📈 Key Insights (Sample)
+📈 Key Insights:
 Certain product categories contribute a major share of total revenue Sales peak during promotional or festive periods
 A small number of products generate a large portion of sales (Pareto principle) Moderate discounts often lead to higher sales volume compared to extreme discount

-📁 Project Structure
+📁 Project Structure:

 FUTURE_DS_01
 │
 ├── Datasets/